ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

  - Finetuning
 draft: false
 ---
-We’ll walk through fine-tuning a Gemma 2b model using GKE using 8 x L4 GPUs.
-L4 GPUs are suitable for many use cases beyond serving models.
+We’ll walk through fine-tuning a Gemma-3-1b-it model using GKE using L4 GPU.
+L4 GPU are suitable for many use cases beyond serving models.
 We will demonstrate how the L4 GPU is a great option for fine tuning LLMs, at a fraction of the cost of using a higher end GPU.

-Let’s get started and fine-tune Gemma 2B on the [b-mc2/sql-create-context](https://huggingface.co/datasets/b-mc2/sql-create-context) dataset using GKE.
+Let’s get started and fine-tune Gemma-3-1b-it on the [b-mc2/sql-create-context](https://huggingface.co/datasets/b-mc2/sql-create-context) dataset using GKE.
 Parameter Efficient Fine Tuning (PEFT) and LoRA is used so fine-tuning is posible on GPUs with less GPU memory.